 I heard that there is a statewide shelter-in-place order.
 Do I still need to comply with Sonoma County’s order?

 Yes.
-In addition to the statewide order, the health officer’s order remains in effect.
+In addition to the statewide order, which can be found at Blueprint for a Safer Economy, the health officer’s order remains in effect.
 All residents must comply with the restrictions in both the county and state orders.
 However, with a few exceptions, the County’s Order is the same as the state’s order so it should be easier to navigate between the two.

 The community has done a great job complying with the shelter in place orders, which is why the health officer can allow these reopenings to occur.
 However, with these reopenings, it is especially important that individuals and businesses comply with measures such as social distancing, hygiene, face coverings, limiting the number of customers in stores and restaurants, and screening for symptoms and fevers and staying home if you are sick.